M-arcus/cloudron-docs/knowledgebase/docs/server.md

 ### Unbound

+Cloudron uses an internal DNS server called `unbound`.
+This server [stops working](https://www.nlnetlabs.nl/bugs-script/show_bug.cgi?id=547) if it is unable to save the [trust anchor](https://www.dnssec-tools.org/wiki/index.php?title=Trust_Anchor) file.
+To get it running again, one has to re-download the root key and restart the unbound service.

-Check the status of unbound using:
+First, check the status of unbound using:

 ```
 systemctl status unbound
 ```

 It must say `active (running)`.
-If not, run the following command:
+If not, run the following commands:

 ```
 sudo unbound-anchor -a /var/lib/unbound/root.key
 systemctl restart unbound